STRIDES-Codes/ACT/README.md

 ## Installation and Setup

 There are three ways to install and run ACT.
 ACT has a pre-built Docker image on Docker Hub.
-Using the ACT Docker image is the simplest way to run ACT—you need only Docker Engine installed on your computer.
+Using the ACT Docker image is the **simplest way** to run ACT — you need only Docker Engine installed on your computer.

 ### 1. Using the Docker Image directly
-#### Please follow the instructions on the Docker website to install Docker Engine.
+#### Please follow the instructions on the [Docker website to install Docker Engine](https://docs.docker.com/engine/install/).
-####Once Docker Engine is installed, ACT can be run as follows:
+#### Once Docker Engine is installed, ACT can be run as follows:

 ```
 $ docker run -v /var/run/docker.sock:/var/run/docker.sock -v `pwd`:/data2 nciccbr/strides_act:v1.1.0 agct build --repo-url https://github.com/CCBR/AAsap.git --img-name ccbr_aasap --output /data2/AAsap